pavejs/pavejs.org/content/docs/schemas-and-types/type-definitions.md

 }
 ```

-This example displays the more common function of the resolve function on scalar types, which is simply validation.
+This example displays the more common function of the resolve function on types, which is simply validation.